Winchester Bible

-The Winchester Bible is a Romanesque illuminated manuscript produced in Winchester between 1150 and 1175 for Winchester Cathedral.
+The Winchester Bible is a Romanesque illuminated manuscript produced in Winchester between 1150 and 1175.
 With folios measuring 583 x 396 mm., it is the largest surviving 12th-century English Bible.
-The bible belongs to a group of large-sized bibles that were made for religious houses all over England and the continent during the 12th century.
-The Winchester Bible is important to understanding the history of medieval art, because it was left only partially completed, giving insight into the creation and production of these kinds of Bibles.
-It can still be seen in the Winchester Cathedral Library, which has been its home for more than eight hundred years.
-Before it was returned to Winchester Cathedral, the Bible had many owners and suffered because of it.
-Pages have been removed and torn out; one of those pages is known as the Morgan Leaf and is now owned by the Morgan Library in New York.
+The Bible belongs to a group of large-sized Bibles that were made for religious houses all over England and the continent during the 12th century.
+The Bible is on permanent display in Winchester Cathedral's Kings & Scribes exhibition.

 History

 Origin

 During the Romanesque period, the focus of major illumination in Western Europe moved from the Gospel Book to the Psalter and the Bible.
 The Winchester manuscript is one of the most lavish Bibles of this kind.
-The manuscript was probably commissioned by the Bishop of Winchester, Henry of Blois, for the Cathedral.
-The book would have been originally housed in Winchester Cathedral's collection of sacred texts.
-One theory is that this was the actual Bible that was given to Witham Charterhouse in Somerset.
-This suggestion, however, is not widely accepted.
-If it was in fact the same manuscript that was given to Witham, that would imply that all the text and illuminations would have had to have been completed by 1186.
-It is more widely thought that the Bible could have been worked on all the way up to 1190.
+The manuscript was probably commissioned by the Bishop of Winchester, Henry of Blois.